 Apps that provide guided meditations have quickly become some of the most downloaded apps in the world.
-According to the Wall Street Journal, the meditation industry, largely focused on mindfulness meditation, is worth more than $1.2 billion annually, spent on studio classes, workshops, books, online courses and apps.
+In fact, the meditation industry, largely focused on mindfulness meditation, is worth billions annually and continues to climb, spent on studio classes, workshops, books, online courses and apps.

 Considering that mindfulness meditation has been linked to dozens of health benefits — such as reduced stress and chronic pain, protection against chronic diseases, and better sleep — there’s a reason so many people are interested in starting a regular meditation practice.